4 min read time

-Not only are brands choosing to represent themselves, create visual narratives and showcase how serious they are about developing top-quality products but are also working in line with corporate social responsibility.
-This is a big pull for today’s customers who want to work with brands that care about the planet just as much as they care about their products.
+Not only are brands choosing to represent themselves, create visual narratives and showcase how serious they are about developing top-quality products, but they’re also working in line with corporate social responsibility.
+This is a big pull for today’s customers who want to work with brands that care about the planet just as much as their products.

 We’ve worked with over 950+ brands to improve the sustainability of their packaging, from The White Company to Clements & Church.
 Take a look at our case studies to find out how we’ve implemented quality sustainable packaging for big brands.

 An estimated 1.85 billion pieces of plastic leave UK households per week, with only 12% of that likely to be recycled.
 Implementing refillable packaging is a simple solution to the plastic waste problem.
 Reusing and refilling bottles, bags or boxes means that the packaging remains in the system and can be used repeatedly.

 Image credit: Molton Brown

 Using these refillable packaging solutions means that the manufacturing of single-use packaging is decreasing, making the process more efficient in terms of energy, materials and waste generation.

 Bath and body brand Molton Brown now offers a refillable service on its hand washes.
 The 200ml glass pump bottle is durable with a weighted base, meaning customers can use it as often as they’d like.

 Growing concerns over reusable packaging have opened up new opportunities for textiles.
 As seen with brands in the food and beverage industries, lightweight non-woven and knitted materials are increasingly used for wrapping and protection.

 These non-woven packaging solutions are as durable as synthetic papers while being lightweight and more sustainable.
 These textiles are currently used for shipping envelopes, medical packaging and industrial bags.